rahulrsingh09/AngularConcepts/README.md

-# AngularCli
+# AngularConcepts

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.
-By Rahul Singh <rahulrsingh09@gmail.com>
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) By Rahul Singh <rahulrsingh09@gmail.com>

 Please pardon the use of CSS here as this more to do with Angular than UI and UX design.